thebuggenie/caspar/docs/howtos/tutorial-data-objects.md

 [<< Adding data to your database](tutorial-adding-data.md) | [Back to Contents](../README.md)

 # Data objects
+In this section you will:
+* create a file `application/entities/Article.php` to hold your article object
+* learn how to set up the data object to work with b2db

 Data objects are regular php objects that you want to store in the table.
 Examples are blog posts and users, which are all stored in the database.
 We represent these with data objects in our application.
 Your application already has objects for the user, which comes with the default application skeleton.
 You don't actually have any users in your